sunsreng/IdentityServer4Demo/README.md

 - Passing Access Token to API
 - Securing API
 The solution is made in VS2017 with .Net Core 2 and IdentityServer4.
-The initial version supports role based authorisation.
+The initial version supports role based authorization.